 Growing up, I played a lot of fighting games with my brother and our mutual friends (I shared most of my male friends with my brother).
 I think my first ever match was Chun-li vs. my brother’s Blanka back when I could still reliably beat him at fighters.
-Although I drifted to fist to Soul Calibur and then, after SC II, to ArcSys games, Mortal Kombat is a franchise that I still find myself peeking back in on periodically.
+Although I drifted to Soul Calibur and then, after SC II, to ArcSys games, Mortal Kombat is a franchise that I still find myself peeking back in on periodically.
 I don’t pick up every game, but I do like to see what’s happening from time to time (Steam claims I played MK11 for almost 94 hours, which I hope is due to me leaving the game open over night or something.)
 Mortal Komabt is notable among fighting games because, while, let’s be fair, it was never the best fighter on the market from a gameplay perspective, but it usually had a ton of engagement.
 This might be partially due to the focus on the sensationalized violence during the 90’s, but a big part of MKs ability to attract people’s attention was due to the plethora of secrets, both the real ones and the urban legends, that circled around it.
 People would tell you the wildest stories of how to fight against or as secret characters, only some of which actually even existed.
 Beyond the hidden characters though, the game was just packed to the gills with Easter eggs and little hidden nods for attentive players.
 There were so many, and some were so well-hidden that they weren’t discovered until years or decades after the games’ releases.

 These secrets became a core part of the franchise’s identity, but they were also fairly emblematic of video games in the late 90’s and early 2000’s.
 This was the last era where in person word of mouth and print publications were a big part of how people experienced video games.
 While the internet was just starting to really take shape as a resource, tons of totally made up bullshit video game secrets proliferated –I can’t even begin to recall how many fake methods for resurrecting Aerith I heard during Final Fantasy VII’s heyday.
 The time before the Internet was ubiquitous was a perfect era for Mortal Kombat’s early brand of hidden information.
 It was easy enough to spread rumors but still fairly hard to definitively confirm anything.
 We were still years away from the time when you’d be able to easily record and share video proof of your professed discovery.
 However, time moved on, and the ability to foster that sort of speculation was somewhat attenuated as people actually started to be able to produce video content and online hubs became more populated.
 Now days, the big secrets in most games are data-mined immediately and you can look up most hidden information on the same day a game releases, if not days before launch, thanks to pre-loads.
 Sure, small Easter eggs still endure, waiting to be discovered in the weeks, months, and even years that follow some releases, but the atmosphere of whispered rumors has long since drawn to a close, with only occasional and notable exceptions like Frog Fractions 2 waiting to delight ardent secret hunters.